atbcb/usab-uswds/_pages/advancing-access/outreach/landing.md

 ---

 ### Public Events
 The Board hosts various public events, including hearings, briefings, town halls, information sessions, and presentations, to inform the public on accessible design and acquire feedback from the public on accessibility.
+Visit the Board's [Events page]({{ site.baseurl }}/events/) for more information.

 ### DEIA
 Executive Order 14035: Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce